TMT: Tri-Modal Translation between Speech, Image, and Text by Processing Different Modalities as Different Languages: Experiments

 \subsection{Implementation Details}

 The input image is resized into 224 $\times$ 224, while the output image size is 768 $\times$ 768.
 The input audio is resampled to 16kHz and tokenized using a pre-trained HuBERT base model~\cite{hsu2021hubert}.
-The backbone model that models the multi-modal information is an encoder-decoder Transformer~\cite{vaswani2017attention} with 12 layers each.
-For pre-training the TMT before applying BT, we train the model for 350k steps.
-Then, we further train the model using the additional data obtained by applying BT, for 250k steps with the same configuration but with a peak learning rate of $5e^{-5}$.
-For decoding, we use beam search with a beam width of 5.
-Full implementation details including hyper-parameters can be found in appendix~\ref{sec:implementation_appendix}.
+The backbone model that models the multi-modal information is an encoder-decoder Transformer~\cite{vaswani2017attention}.
+Both the encoder and decoder are initialized from a pre-trained BERT-Base configuration~\cite{kenton2019bert}, unless otherwise specified.
+Therefore, each encoder and decoder contains 12 layers, where each layer has an embedding dimension of $768$, a feed-forward dimension of $3072$, and $12$ attention heads.
+If BERT-Large configuration is applied, it comprises 24 layers with an embedding dimension of $1024$, a feed-forward dimension of $4096$, and $16$ heads.